The Weekly: Unaffordable Housing—A Hidden Driver of Wildfire Risk?

 With wildfires blazing across the West, due in large part to a series of lightning strikes across California, The Epicenter is revisiting our previous stories about the drivers that are contributing to higher costs and more devastating impacts from wildfire, and the opportunities that exist to mitigate those impacts.

 Population migration is exposing more assets to wildfire risk.
 The Wildland Urban Interface (WUI) is the land area where structures and human development intermingle with undeveloped wildland or vegetative fuels, presenting greater wildfire risk.
 And yet, in spite of this risk, the WUI is the fastest-growing land use type in the contiguous U.S. Meanwhile, it’s increasingly middle- and lower-income residents who have been driven into the WUI, due to unaffordable housing in urban centers.
-These population shifts have translated into more expensive fires—both in terms of the cost from fighting them and the cost from property damage.
+These population shifts have translated into more expensive fires—both in terms of the cost of fighting them and the cost of property damage.

 A May 2025 report from Resources for the Future, Shaping Land Use Patterns in the Wildland-Urban Interface: The Role of State and Local Governments in Reducing Exposure to Wildfire Risks, highlights incentives “that states and the federal government may be able to use to direct growth toward lower risk areas.”
-The report calls out two compelling solutions to incentivize reduced development in the WUI 1) wildfire hazard mapping and 2) density transfer programs that incentivize shifting development out of higher risk areas.
+The report calls out two compelling solutions to incentivize reduced development in the WUI: 1) wildfire hazard mapping and 2) density transfer programs that incentivize shifting development out of higher risk areas.

 California’s Department of Forestry and Fire Protection (CAL FIRE) has been a leader in wildfire hazard mapping with their designation of “Fire Hazard Severity Zones,” or FHSZs.
-No explicit state regulations apply within FHSZs, but the designation may help shape land use decisions by better informing homebuyers as they make purchasing decisions, potentially curbing demand for homes in these high hazard areas.
+No explicit state regulations apply within FHSZs, but the designation may help shape land use decisions by better informing homebuyers as they make purchasing decisions, potentially curbing demand for homes in these high-hazard areas.
 In 2022 and 2023, Oregon and Colorado passed similar wildfire mapping legislation.

 Meanwhile, Resources for the Future highlights density transfer programs as another potential solution.
-Density transfer programs incentivize shifting allowable development from high risk areas into lower risk areas, with funding from private developers rather than requiring government money.
+Density transfer programs incentivize shifting allowable development from high-risk areas into lower-risk areas, with funding from private developers rather than requiring government money.

 Not only are more physical assets exposed, but those assets are also more vulnerable to wildfire damage and associated costs, due to out-of-date land and community-planning practices.
 Zoning, local ordinances, and building codes can reduce wildfire damage, but many municipalities are missing up-to-date fire policies and codes, such as requiring fire-resistant building materials or defensible, brush-free perimeters around homes.
 Meanwhile, private insurers are rapidly changing where and how they insure properties, leaving many homeowners more financially vulnerable.